saikumarkusangi/Smart-Bank/README.md

 •Check balance

-Step4:To send money long press the mic and ask to send money to the person's name
+Step 4 :To send money long press the mic and ask "send money"

+Step 5: After going to send page say "send 10rupees to receiver name" press send button

-Step5:For logging out or deleting the account long press and speak in the mic
+Step 6 :For logging out or deleting the account long press and speak in the mic

 Apk file is in the code section named "app-release.apk"